dinosaure/blogger/articles/lwt_pause.md

 opportunity to see whether you can read or write is when you want to... read or write...

-More generally, it is said that Lwt's bind does not _yield_.
+More generally, it is said that Lwt's **bind** does not _yield_.
 In other words, you can chain any number of functions together (via the `>>=` operator), but from Lwt's point of view, there is no opportunity to see if an event has occurred.
 Lwt always tries to go as far down your chain as possible:
-- finish evaluating the promise
+- and finish your promise
-- come across an operation that requires a system event (read or write)
+- or come across an operation that requires a system event (read or write)
+- or come across an `Lwt.pause` (as a _yield_ point)

+Lwt is rather sparse in adding cooperation points besides `Lwt.pause` and read/write operations, in contrast with Async where the bind operator is a cooperation point.

 ### If there is no I/O, do not wrap in Lwt

-It was (bad) advice I was given.
+It was (bad<sup>[1](#fn1)</sup>) advice I was given.
 If a function doesn't do I/O, there's no point in putting it in Lwt.
 At first glance, however, the idea may be a good one.
 If you have a function that doesn't do I/O, whether it's in the Lwt monad or not won't make any difference to the way Lwt tries to execute it.
 Once again, Lwt should go as far as possible.
-So Lwt tries to solve both functions in the same
+So Lwt tries to solve both functions in the same way:
-way:

 ```ocaml
 val merge : int array -> int array -> int array